kosli-dev/cli/cmd/kosli/testdata/output/docs/snyk.md

 ## Examples Use Cases

-###  report a snyk attestation about a pre-built docker artifact (kosli calculates the fingerprint):
+### # report a snyk attestation about a pre-built docker artifact (kosli calculates the fingerprint)

 ```shell
 kosli attest snyk yourDockerImageName \